About Our Unit

 If you think the Birth Place might be for you, discuss it with your physician or certified nurse-midwife.
 If you don't have a pregnancy care provider, we can send you a list of physicians and midwives who deliver at the Birth Place by calling 315-448-5515 or email Chris Vona at Childbirth.email@example.com

 Once you have your physician's approval, call us at 315-448-5399 for information and an appointment.

-one at around 28 weeks and a second at 36 weeks.
-The first visit includes a tour of our facility and time for you to ask our staff questions.
-During the second visit, we'll review your own special plan for your baby's birth.
+An orientation class for the Birth Place is required between 28 weeks and 36 weeks.
+This visit includes a tour of our facility and time for you to ask our staff questions.
+We'll review your own special plan for your baby's birth.
 If the Birth Place is the place for you, call us at 315-448-5399 anytime.